If you’re struggling to pay your mortgage, it’s important to take action. Steps you take now could help save your home.

 - Never sign over the deed to your home (unless you are selling it).

-Read more to learn about each step of the foreclosure process in Ohio.
+Read more to learn about the foreclosure timeline in Ohio.